-Public 3.6m+ 12ft+ no interaction, ignoring People establish this zonal space when they seek to avoid interaction with others nearby.
-When this space is intruded by another person is creates a discomfort or an expectation of interaction. ----------------------- -------------------------- --
+Public 3.6m+ no interaction, ignoring 12ft+ People establish this zonal space when they seek to avoid interaction with others nearby.
+When this space is intruded by another person is creates a discomfort or an expectation of interaction. --- --- listening and paying attention'